neuronsimulator/nrn/programming/gui/layout.rst

     Description:
-        Return 1 if box has a window (mapped and not enclosed in another box).
+        Return True if box has a window (mapped and not enclosed in another box).
-        Otherwise return 0.
+        Otherwise return False.

 ----